nwaughachukwuma/vue-feathers/README.md

 **Rule 2:** The quote has to contain at least eight unique letters.
 The case of the letters is irrelevant, so that "A" and "a" are considered the same letter.
 Any special character (including modified letters such as à, ö, Ç, ...) should not be considered in this rule.

 **Rule 3:** The client wants to prevent plagiarism of existing quotes and has come up with a simple test to determine such cases.
-They consider a quote as "original" only if the following condition is met:
+They consider a quote as plagiarized when the following condition is met:
-The new quote contains at least 2 words that have not been used together in a single previous quote.
+The new quote contains 3 or more consecutive words which have been used in the same order in a previous quote.
 Two words with the same letters but different case are considered to be equivalent (e.g. apple equals Apple equals APPLE).

 ### Part IV: Alerting the User